 Jinmel’s shoulders slumped.
 “Because I know how important it is to you.
 And I want to see it working just as badly as you, though maybe for slightly different reasons.”

 Reflexively, she glanced at the crumpled academy letter nailed to the post.
 She had rescued it from the trash and kept it to remind her to keep working.
-It was the only way she was going to see him smile at her again.
 She remembered the look in his eyes when he got to those fateful words.

 Jinmel sighed twice and rubbed his nose.
 “So, what’s next?”